-An open drain is an open channel, mostly found in urbanized areas and used for the discharge of rainwater.
-Rainwater collected by the channels is often directed to rivers or other water sources.
-Drains serve a good purpose in preventing flooding but when they lack covers as it is the case for open drains, solid and domestic wastes collect in them and may lead to blockage.
-As a result, they become a threat to the people living in the surrounding areas.
+Drains serve a good purpose in preventing flooding, but when they lack covers, as is the case for open drains, solid and domestic wastes collect in them and may lead to blockage.
+As a result, they threaten the people living in the surrounding areas.

 Harmful Effects of Open Drains